st0pli/LafTools/devtools/docs-generator/files/README.md

 1. [one-api](https://github.com/songquanpeng/one-api) - an OpenAI key management & redistribution system.

 ${Dot("vWi9Y_HJ6","For sure, there are other open source projects that have benefited and facilitated this project, which I couldn't detail in this part; Without these projects and these talent developers' efforts, LafTools would not have been possible.")}

-# 🎷 ${Dot("m3wnIDvAF","Inspiration")}

-${Dot("t5DDvnfna","This project is primarily inspired by the following musicians:")}

-- Joe Pass
-- The Manhattan Transfer
-- Laura Shigihara
-- Asleep at the Wheel
-- Khalil Fong
-- Li Rong Hao
-- Chet Atkins
-- Les Paul
-- Tommy Emmanuel
-- Martin Taylor
-- Frank Vignola
-- Frédéric Chopin
-- Claude Debussy
-- Oscar Peterson
-- Hugo Strasser
-- Jay Chou
-- Stefanie Sun
-- David Tao
-- Jacky Cheung
-- Teresa Teng
-- Jack Johnson
-- Harry Styles(As It Was)
-- Lovebugs

-${Dot("ZdiIi8j","Specifically, the performance of **Satin Doll** by the virtuoso **Joe Pass** in 'An Evening With Joe Pass' (1994) has been a source of strength and confidence for me, empowering me to face any dilemma in life.")}

 # 🪪 License